audiosdev/AudiosPlugin-Godot-iOS-Audio-Plugin/README.md

     bool isRecording() : Check if recording audio void playAudio()   : Play the recorded audio void stopAudio()   : Stop recording and playing void setTempo(float val) : Set tempo of the recording while playing.
     1.0 is the original tempo.
 2.0 is 2x.
 0.5 is 1/2x.
-The tempo change also changes pitch.
+The tempo also changes pitch.

 # Godot iOS Audio Plugin Advanced Setup